Ceramic testing with scanning electron microscopy

 How is the analysis and imaging of ceramics performed?

 The excitation of the sample with electron radiation causes interactions in the sample and leads to the generation of different radiations.
 These different radiations are used in scanning electron microscopic analyses.
 By means of secondary electrons (SE), topographies, e.g. for the investigation of fracture surfaces, can be analyzed and reproduced in three dimensions.
 With the back-scattered electrons (BSE) material contrasts can be detected.

 The different material compositions express themselves in different grey shades.
 The areas with high atomic mass appear brighter than the areas with low atomic mass.
 The interactions in the sample due to the input of electrons generate characteristic X-rays.
 This radiation is detected by EDX (= energy dispersive X-ray spectroscopy) and allows the analysis of the chemical composition of the sample.
 The analysis can be performed for single points, but also for areas or lines over a selected area.
 In addition, the possibility of false color image for visualization of the element distributions is offered.

 What are the limits of scanning electron microscopy?

 Due to the nature of the device, it is not possible to analyze liquid and gaseous samples.
 Furthermore, very light elements like H, He, Li (Be, B) cannot be identified with the EDX.
 In general, the EDX analysis is a semi-quantitative evaluation.
-Precise information on the weight % can be obtained by means of X-ray fluorescence analysis (XRF).
+Precise information in very low amounts can be obtained by means of X-ray fluorescence analysis (XRF).
 The local resolution of individual measuring points is about 3 nm.
 For this purpose the samples (under vacuum) must not contain any volatile components and must have a maximum diameter of 110 mm at a height of approx. 25 mm.

 What other chemical analyses for technical ceramics does WZR offer?